Crane hardstands for installation of wind turbines: a handbook

 I have worked personally with some of the authors and I can guarantee you that they are very experienced professionals, so this is an extremely valuable document.

-4 thoughts on “Crane hardstands for installation of wind turbines: a handbook
+4 responses to “Crane hardstands for installation of wind turbines: a handbook”

 Leave a Reply